ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

          ims_output
-            | ['The output provided by the specified IMS Command.
-All the IMS return, reason, and completion codes from running the commands along with associated text.']
+            | The output provided by the specified IMS Command.
+All the IMS return, reason, and completion codes from running the commands along with associated text.

             | **returned**: sometimes

             | **type**: list